Board of Directors

 Jonathan supervises the Assessment and Resource Team (A.R.T.).
 A.R.T. responds to requests from individuals and families in need of emergency shelter, food, utility assistance, rental assistance, and conflict resolution.
 Jonathan is a Pulaski County High School graduate with a Bachelor of Arts Degree from Virginia Military Institute in History and a Master’s in Education and Administration from Virginia State University.
 Jonathan has worked in human/homeless services programs for over fifteen years in Southwest Virginia and Richmond, Virginia.

 Chief Executive Officer

 Dawn McCoy has over 20 years of experience serving in the non-profit sector and public service leadership.
-As a thought leader, Dawn completed the Virginia Partners in Policymaking Program and passionately serves on state and nonprofit boards for individuals with disabilities.
+Dawn completed the Virginia Partners in Policymaking Program as a thought leader and passionately serves as a gubernatorial appointee and on state and nonprofit boards for individuals with disabilities.
 She holds a bachelor’s degree from Howard University and a master’s degree from the Georgetown University McCourt School of Public Policy where she was a Bryce Harlow Scholar.